Azure/missionlz/src/bicep/add-ons/README.md

 [**Home**](../../../README.md) | [**Design**](../../../docs/design.md) | [**Add-Ons**](./README.md) | [**Resources**](../../../docs/resources.md)

 This directory contains add-ons to extend the functionality of Mission Landing Zone.
 These add-ons are reference implementations aligned with industry proven practices, and automation packaged to deploy workload platforms on Azure at scale.
-Each add-on creates a tier3 spoke virtual network that is peered to the HUB virtual network and was developed to adhere to the SACA and zero-trust guidelines.
+Each add-on creates a tier3 spoke virtual network that is peered to the hub virtual network.
+These add-ons were developed to adhere to the SCCA and zero-trust guidelines.

 ## Add-Ons